alvertogit/codetest/README.md

 ## HOW TO RUN EXERCISE 2 **WITH DOCKER COMPOSE**

-The steps and commands to run exercise 2 with **docker-compose** are described below.
+The steps and commands to run Exercise 2 with [docker-compose] are described below.

 First **settings.py** file has to be modified. **HOST** value of **DATABASE** must be changed to **'postgres_db'**: